nashville-software-school/client-side-mastery/book-1-martins-aquarium/chapters/HTML_AQUARIUM.md

 ## Time to Build

-Your instruction team will lead the class through the construction of the this site.
+Your instruction team will lead the class through the construction of Martin's Aquarium.
 You may follow along, or you can just close your computer and watch what gets built and offer your suggestions.